cesena/ghidra2dwarf/README.md

 1. `list <function>` to display the function's source code.
 2. `n` to step one source code line instruction.
 3. `ni` to step one assembly instruction.
+4. `p variable` to print the variable's value.

 ## Install